ishtms/learn-nodejs-hard-way/chapters/ch03-working-with-files.md

 This may clear up why we don't get an error if we try to include a function/property that is not being explicitly exported from a module.
 If that identifier isn't found, it's simply `undefined`.

-So, the `multiply` and `subtract` identifiers above are just `undefined`.
+So, the `multiply` and `divide` identifiers above are just `undefined`.
 However, if we try to add this line:

 ```jsx
 // index.js